JuliaLang/julia/doc/src/manual/parallel-computing.md

 Outside of Julia parallelism there are plenty of external packages that should be mentioned.
 For example [MPI.jl](https://github.com/JuliaParallel/MPI.jl) is a Julia wrapper for the `MPI` protocol, or [DistributedArrays.jl](https://github.com/JuliaParallel/Distributedarrays.jl), as presented in [Shared Arrays](@ref).
-A mention must be done to the Julia's GPU programming ecosystem, which includes :
+A mention must be made of Julia's GPU programming ecosystem, which includes:

 1. Low-level (C kernel) based operations [OpenCL.jl](https://github.com/JuliaGPU/OpenCL.jl) and [CUDAdrv.jl](https://github.com/JuliaGPU/CUDAdrv.jl) which are respectively an OpenCL interface and a CUDA wrapper.

 2. Low-level (Julia Kernel) interfaces like [CUDAnative.jl](https://github.com/JuliaGPU/CUDAnative.jl) which is a Julia native CUDA implementation.

-3. High-level vendor specific abstractions like [CuArrays.jl](https://github.com/JuliaGPU/CuArrays.jl) and [CLArrays.jl](https://github.com/JuliaGPU/CLArrays.jl)
+3. High-level vendor-specific abstractions like [CuArrays.jl](https://github.com/JuliaGPU/CuArrays.jl) and [CLArrays.jl](https://github.com/JuliaGPU/CLArrays.jl)

 4. High-level libraries like [ArrayFire.jl](https://github.com/JuliaComputing/ArrayFire.jl) and [GPUArrays.jl](https://github.com/JuliaGPU/GPUArrays.jl)